chelmerrox/capstone-2/README.md

 ```

 4. Paste in the url of the site in the new unsecure instance (new window) of Google Chrome.
-(Use either the local host or the live version url)
+(Use either the local host or the live version url provided)

 ## Author